 What is Vino & Vulvas?

 Vino & Vulvas is a monthly event with roots in Asheville, NC.
 It creates a space for education, curiosity, and pushing the conversation of sex past limits of heteronormativity, gender binary, white-normativity, and vanilla-normativity.
 We are a group of pelvic health specialists, sex therapists, sex educators, and counselors who will be having panel discussions with time for questions on a plethora of topics centered around sexual wellbeing.

 We provide an open space for talking about challenging topics that are often taboo.
 We meet in a public venue to get out of the shadows and create an open community where all of us (women, men, genderqueer, trans, gay, straight, bisexual, experienced, newbies, kinky, vanilla, young, mature, all races etc.) can laugh and learn more about our sexual selves.
 We can start to bridge the gap between sexual healing practices, medical sexual health, and sex therapy.
 It's sure to be an exciting journey.
-Have a glass of wine, a cup of coffee, or a snack and enjoy some edgy, inclusive, and informative conversation.
+Have a glass of wine, a beer, a cup of coffee, and dinner and enjoy some edgy, inclusive, and informative conversation.
 I hope you join us!

 Do I need a ticket or a membership?